KureciPlatek/Project_BacaSable/00_Requirements_Inputs/01_introduction_and_goals_RTOS.md

  - Different schedulers policies: fixed priority, dynamic priority
  - Different priority policies: Rate monotonic,Deadline monotonic

+### RTOS architecture:
+ - Design a fully deterministic architecture, where maximal capacity of device may be calculated and presented as a quality goal.
+Best use of CPU should be done anyway
+ - Design a 100% CPU usage architecture where determinism is not priority.
+Best deterministic architecture should be anyway used

 ### Code optimization for better efficiency
  - Proper use of L1 cache/processor architecture
  - Functions inlining